luddehs/Svartklubben-FM/README.md

 ### Design

 The design of svartklubben fm is intentionally simple and clean.
-This minimalist approach aligns with our goal of fostering curiosity and theme connection as visitors explore new music.
+This minimalist approach aligns with our goal to encourage curiosity and theme connection as visitors explore new music.
 By eliminating unnecessary distractions, the aim is to create a focused and immersive experience for music discovery.

 #### Colour Scheme
 Colour palette from Coolors

 ![Colour Palette](docs/readme_images/colour-scheme.png)

-The website's color scheme primarily features dark gray and white, complemented by red and green buttons and links.
+The website's color scheme primarily features dark gray, a lighter shade of gray and white, complemented by red and green buttons and links.
 This palette is inspired by the theme of a lighthouse.
 The dark gray and white symbolize the lighthouse structure, while the red and green represent the colors of the light emitted from the lighthouse.
 This cohesive color scheme enhances the thematic experience of the site.

 #### Imagery